-- 1. Preview the asset, as described in "Previewing Assets," on page 106. - 2.
-In the InSite bar, click Get Link.
+- 1. Preview the asset, as described in "Previewing Assets," on page 116. - 2.
+In the InSite bar, click Get Link to This InSite Page.

 Content Server displays a confirmation message indicating the InSite URL for the asset has been copied to the clipboard.